The Digital Journal for Tomorrow

-In early 2020, at the start of the first Covid-19 wave, the Payers and Care Providers in the Netherlands jointly decided for an accelerated introduction and roll out of the ‘Post ICU Digital Diary’ – https://post-icu.com/.
-They made the necessary innovation funds available to Games For Health (developer and owner of the Post ICU Digital Diary ©) and their partners to deliver this solution to the first 20 hospitals of the 80 hospitals in the Netherlands.
-We have currently delivered the solution to 15 hospitals and have contracted another 15 hospitals and are in the process of acquiring another 20-30 hospitals.
+In early 2020, at the start of the first Covid-19 wave, the Payers and Care Providers in the Netherlands jointly decided for an accelerated introduction and roll out of the ‘Post-ICU Digital Journal’ – https://post-icu.com/.
+They made the necessary innovation funds available to Games For Health (developer and owner of the Post-ICU Digital Journal ©) and their partners to deliver this solution to the first 20 hospitals of the 80 hospitals in the Netherlands.
+Currently, 15 hospitals in the Netherlands are using Post-ICU and another 15 have been contracted.
+Additionally, 20-30 hospitals are currently in the process of acquiring Post-ICU.
 The current hospitals connected include: Catharina Ziekenhuis Eindhoven, Erasmus Medical Center, Isala Hospital, Jeroen Bosch Ziekenhuis, University Medical Center Utrecht and many others.
-The pricing structure deployed is: (a) one time implementation fee per hospital and (b) one-time fee per ICU admission, assuming that each ICU patient is offered a Post ICU Digital Journal.
-In the following link a short movie gives an overview of the concept: https://youtu.be/xIfORaY84d0.
+The pricing structure deployed is: (a) one time implementation fee per hospital and (b) one-time fee per ICU admission, assuming that each ICU patient is offered a Post-ICU Digital Journal.
+A short movie that gives an overview of the concept can be viewed here: https://youtu.be/xIfORaY84d0.

 The user experience

-Games For Health has so far seen an accelerated take up of well over 15-20% of the ICU population, and great appreciation by both patients and (ICU) medical staff of this new and groundbreaking services.
-It has also proven to have a positive impact on the severity of Post ICU Syndrome (PICS) and accelerated recovery for both patient and family, see McIlroy study.
+Games For Health has so far seen an accelerated take up of Post-ICU of around 20% within the ICU population.
+Moreover, the company is often shown great appreciation by both patients and (ICU) medical staff for this new and groundbreaking service.

-In the US, the ICU Diary concept is also incorporated in the ‘ICU liberation campaign’ developed by the Society of Critical Care Management
+Post-ICU has been proven to have a positive impact on both the severity of PICS and an accelerated recovery rate for both patients and their family (see McIlroy study).
+Furthermore, the Post-ICU concept is also incorporated in the ‘ICU liberation campaign’ developed by the Society of Critical Care Management in the United States.